clangordon/physics-bioweapon/README.md

 The Physics Bioweapon will be licensed responsibly.
 A subscription will allow rolling updates to the software-defined weapon.
 Hundreds of additional features are planned already.

+The Clan Gordon Physics Bioweapon can be easily purchased or replicated.
+An AMD64 or ARM64 bootable USB stick which is preloaded with the Physics Bioweapon code and environment variables and then combined with the LimeSDR Mini 2.0; are therefore sufficient to replicate the Physics Bioweapon.

 It is possible that quantum mechanical adaptation to the assassination harmonics may occur.

 Although it may be something like 1 person in 10 billion who can adapt and reach biological immunity to the Physics Bioweapon.